arduino/Arduino-Science-Journal-Android/README.md

 [![Twitter: @Arduino](https://img.shields.io/badge/Contact-%40Arduino-orange)](https://twitter.com/arduino)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-[Science Journal][play-store] allows you to gather data from the world around you.
+[Science Journal for Android][play-store] allows you to gather data from the world around you.
 It uses sensors to measure your environment, like light and sound, so you can graph your data, record your experiments, and organize your questions and ideas.
 It's the lab notebook you always have with you.

 Open Science Journal is the core of the Science Journal app with the same UI and sensor code and can be compiled and run on its own.

 ## Features

-📈 Visualize and graph data from sensors.
+* 📈 Visualize and graph data from a variety of sources including your device's built-in sensor
-📲 Connect to external sensors over BLE .
+* 📲 Connect to external sensors over BLE .
-📷 Annotate with pictures and notes.
+* 📷 Annotate with pictures and 📝 notes.

 ## Building the app